Chart Color Schemes

 The level of residential development activity in Cobblebank - Strathtulloh was found to be higher than 90% of real estate markets across the country

-The average construction cost value for new homes is $337,000, lower than the regional average, suggesting more affordable housing options.
-This financial year has seen $1.2 million in commercial development approvals, reflecting minimal commercial development activity.
-Compared to Greater Melbourne, Cobblebank - Strathtulloh has 901.0% more new home approvals per person, offering buyers ample choice.
-This level is significantly higher than the national average, implying strong developer confidence in the location.
-New developments consist of 96.0% detached dwellings and 4.0% attached dwellings, maintaining the area's traditional low-density character focused on family homes.
+This indicates a significant lag between supply and demand, potentially leading to heightened buyer competition and pricing pressures.
+The average construction cost for new properties is $229,000, which is below the regional average, suggesting more affordable housing options.
+In FY26, commercial approvals totaling $1.2 million have been registered, indicating minimal commercial development activity.
+Compared to Greater Melbourne, Cobblebank - Strathtulloh has recorded 194.0% more development activity per person, offering buyers ample choice, although recent periods have seen a moderation in this activity.
+This level is substantially higher than the national average, suggesting strong developer confidence in the location.

+The new developments consist of 96.0% detached dwellings and 4.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
 With around 33 people per approval, Cobblebank - Strathtulloh reflects a developing area.
-By 2041, it is projected to grow by approximately 16,056 residents.
-Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Looking ahead, AreaSearch's latest quarterly estimate projects that Cobblebank - Strathtulloch will grow by approximately 15,646 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development